on3ure/remoteShack/relay/README.md

 perl findrelay.pl
 ```

-This will test all gpios and writes a findrelay.yaml file ... edit this file (change names) and copy this over relay.yaml
+This will test all gpios and writes a relay.yaml file
 ```sh
 cp findrelay.yaml relay.yaml
 ```